International Journal of Applied Dental Sciences

 Pages: 356-359 | 280 Views 8 Downloads

 How to cite this article:

-Mohammad Arif Lone, Nazia Majeed Zargar, Ramanpreet Ranauta and Abhishek Avasthi.
+Mohammad Arif Lone, Nazia Majeed Zargar, Ramanpreet Ranauta, Abhishek Avasthi.
 Oral stereognosis in dentulous and edentulous patients: An original study.
-International Journal of Applied Dental Sciences.
-2019; 5(3): 356-359.
+Int J Appl Dent Sci 2019;5(3):356-359.